stgran/stgran/README.md

 ## Hi there, I'm Soren 👋

-### I'm a writer, learner, and data scientist!

-- 👯 I'm looking to collaborate on projects (data science-focused or other)!
+- 👯 If you would like to collaborate on a project (data science-focused or other), please reach out.
 - 🌱 2022 goals: Learn more about software development
 - ⚡ Fun fact: I love chess and soccer.
-Find me on [Lichess](https://lichess.org/@/NurseDrunkenstein) and [Chess.com](https://www.chess.com/member/sorenfukboi).
+Find me on [Lichess](https://lichess.org/@/NurseDrunkenstein).

 🔭 Check out some of my favorite projects!

-- I did a fun analysis of the Danish electrical grid and wrote a report for a fake EV charging app.
+- I analyzed Danish electrical grid data and wrote a report for a fake EV charging app.
 Check it out [here](https://github.com/stgran/Optimizing-EV-Charging)
-- I built a fascinating topic model about facial recognition patents using Gensim.
+- I built a topic model about facial recognition patents using Gensim.
 Check it out [here](https://github.com/stgran/LDA-Topic-Modeling)
 - I'm collecting tweets and stock price data so I can examine the relationship between Twitter and the stock market.
 Check it out [here](https://github.com/stgran/Stock-Sentiment-Project).

 📫 Reach out to me with questions and ideas!